hyblancode/hyblancode.github.io/trips/chatham-cape-cod.md

 <h1>{{ page.title }}</h1>
 <p class="subtitle">June 2023</p>

-Title: "Charming Chatham: A Cape Cod Massachusetts Adventure for the Whole Family!"

 Hey fellow wanderers!
 I recently packed my bags and whisked my family away to the delightful town of Chatham on Cape Cod, Massachusetts... and boy, was it a trip to remember!
 From picturesque beaches to quirky shops and seafood feasts, our Chatham escapade was nothing short of a family blockbuster.

 **Sandy Toes and Salty Air: Beach Bliss in Chatham**